PROGRAM COSTS VARY

 Rollins Approved Semester Programs

 For these programs students will be billed a flat fee EQUIVALENT to standard Rollins tuition, double room and standard meal plan.
 For all programs this total amount directly covers tuition, room, orientation, included program activities and excursions, comprehensive medical and emergency insurance and program administration here at Rollins College and abroad.
-In addition, IP issues a credit applied against the amount owed on the student account in July for fall semester and December for spring semester.
-This credit should cover indirect necessary costs including average round-trip international airfare, visa costs (if required), and other necessary costs.
+In addition, IP will deduct from the amount owed on the student account the cost of average round-trip international airfare and estimated meals costs if meals are not directly included in the program.
 For further details about what is covered program by program, refer to the specific program webpages.

 Field Study and Rollins Approved Summer Programs

 Each program is priced individually, and costs can vary year to year as exchange rates and other changeable factors influence the costs on-site.
 The price typically includes tuition, room, board or partial board, and activities and excursions; however, each program is different and you must refer to program details to determine exactly what costs are covered and what additional costs you may incur.

 PLEASE NOTE: Fees for Field Study and Short-Term programs will be billed to your student account and payment will be processed through the Bursar.

 Holt Students: Holt students participating in an A&S/CPS Field Study course pay the same program price as A&S students.
 Holt students participating in Holt field study courses must pay a trip fee covering the costs of the travel, and the Holt per-credit tuition for the accompanying course.